MichaelHeaton/Prompt-Library/README.md

 Source of truth for reusable ChatGPT prompt modes.
 Mirror these into ChatGPT Projects for daily use.

 ## Structure
-- prompts/ one file per mode
+- prompts/ scratch, experimental snippets (not canonical)
-- projects/ project-level prompt templates
+- projects/ canonical Project prompts (`prompt.md`, `instructions.md`)
-- account/ global account-level instructions
+- account/ AI profile and settings
+- .github/ configs and templates
 - LICENSE MIT
-- .github templates for issues and PRs

 ## Quick Start
 1. Clone repo
-2. Edit prompts in `prompts/`
+2. Edit canonical prompts under `/projects/<name>/prompt.md`.
+Use `/prompts` for experiments only.
 3. Copy a prompt into ChatGPT to switch modes
 4. Submit PRs for improvements

 ## Modes
-- Checklist Mode
-- README Mode
-- Sprint Mode
-- Devil's Advocate Mode
-- Compact Notes Mode
-- Sandbox Mode
-- Research Mode
+See `/projects` for canonical modes. `/prompts` contains scratch/experimental snippets.

 ## How to Use With ChatGPT